sayeed1999/data-protection-npm-package/README.md

 Returns the modified entity object with sensitive properties set to null.

+## Contributing
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue on the [GitHub repository](https://github.com/sayeed1999/data-protection-npm-package).

 ## License

-This project is licensed under the MIT License.
+This library is licensed under the MIT License.
+See the [LICENSE](https://github.com/sayeed1999/data-protection-npm-package/blob/main/LICENSE) file for more details.

+## Acknowledgements
+This library was developed by [Md.
+Sayeed Rahman](https://www.linkedin.com/in/mdsayeedrahman1999/).